 Poetry, as described by Ezra Pound, is “news that stays news.”
 Think of it as the whole reflected world seen in a dewdrop, the potential in a tulip bulb.
 Think of it as moral philosophy.
 Think of it, simply, as S.T.
 Coleridge did, as the “best words in the best order.”
-This course is designed to introduce you to and broaden your knowledge of the sometimes-ineffable world of poetry.
-Your texts will consist of the anthology The Making of a Poem as well as supplementary handouts with poems of various cultures, eras, forms, and styles.
+This course is designed to introduce you to and broaden your knowledge of the sometimes ineffable world of poetry.
+Your texts will consist of the anthology Sleeping on the Wing, as well as supplementary handouts with poems of various cultures, eras, forms, and styles.
 In a true workshop experience, we will experiment with formal poetry, free verse, and specific poetic techniques by writing and sharing.
 Writing will include original poems, journaling, and response papers.

 “Never Trust the Teller.
 Trust the Tale.”